Tosini13/portfolio_remix/app/posts/front-end/javascript/functions.md

 ### function expression

-It is anonymous function and can be used as IIFE (Immediately Invoked Function Expression) - runs as soon as is declared
+It is anonymous function and can be used as IIFE - runs as soon as is declared

 ```
 const name = function(){